overture-stack/website/markdown/documentation/guides/administration/portalcustomization.md

 -  The `index` field specifies the name of the Elasticsearch index, in this example the `overture-quickstart-index`

--  `documentType` informs arranger of the mapping type being used by Maestro, `analysis` or `file` centric
+-  `documentType` informs Arranger of the mapping type being used by Maestro, `analysis` or `file` centric

 <Note title="Learn More">For more information on index mappings and index centricity, see our [administration guide covering index mappings.](/documentation/guides/administration/indexmapping/)</Note>